mikhailshilkov/mikhailio-docpad/src/documents/2018/08/serverless-cold-start-war/index.html.md

 applications that haven't been used for a while take longer to startup and to handle the first request.

-Cloud providers keep a bunch of generic unspecialized workers on stock.
+Cloud providers keep a bunch of generic unspecialized workers in stock.
 Whenever a serverless application needs to scale up, be it from 0 to 1 instances, or from N to N+1 likewise, the runtime will pick one of the spare workers and will configure it to serve the named application: